Technigo/project-music-releases-vite/instructions.md

 - DONE!!
 When you hover over an album, it should go darker, and you should show a play button, a favourite button, and the ellipsis (see the design sketch)
 - DONE!!
 When you hover over the play button, it should grow (see the design sketch)
-- Hovering an artist name or an album name should match the design sketch
+- DONE!!
+Hovering an artist name or an album name should match the design sketch

 ## External Routing:

 - DONE!!
 When you click on the album name, it should link to the album's external URL in the data
-- When you click on an artist name, it should link to the artist's external URL in the data
+- DONE!!
+When you click on an artist name, it should link to the artist's external URL in the data

 ### Your page should be responsive: